Louis Foster: Personal life

 Louis is the son of former British Touring Car Championship racer Nick Foster.
 He attended Lord Wandsworth College in Hook, Hampshire.
-Foster is also a keen hockey and rugby player.

-Career
+Early racing career

+Karting

+Foster began karting at the age of nine.
+He competed at local karting circuits, Camberley and Forest Edge, winning championships at both, in 2013 and 2015 respectively.

 Ginetta Junior Championship

-Foster made his car racing debut in the final three meetings of the 2017 Ginetta Junior Championship, driving with Elite Motorsport.
+He made his car racing debut in the final three meetings of the 2017 Ginetta Junior Championship, driving with Elite Motorsport.
 He then competed in that year's Ginetta Junior Winter Series, where he won the Rookie Championship.

 He returned to the championship in 2018 and was a persistent title contender throughout the season.
-Foster claimed 19 podiums, of which 9 were victories plus four pole positions and two fastest laps on his way to second place in the championship.
+Foster claimed nineteen podiums, of which nine were victories plus four pole positions and two fastest laps on his way to second place in the championship.
 He scored the most points of any driver but lost out on the title by just eight points to teammate Adam Smalley after dropped scores were accounted for.

 During the campaign, Foster accrued several records; the first rookie to win three races in one weekend, the first driver to win five races in succession and the youngest driver to score an outright victory.

 F4 British Championship

 Following his successful stint in Ginetta Juniors, Foster moved to single-seaters when he joined Double R Racing for the 2019 F4 British Championship certified by FIA, powered by Ford EcoBoost season.
 In February 2019, Foster received sponsorship from global used car dealership Copart.

 Foster was immediately on the pace, taking victory in only the second race of the season.
-He followed that with a sublime weekend in Donington, winning two races and scoring a third-place finish in the other to give him a 17-point lead in the championship table.
+He followed that with a sublime weekend in Donington, winning two races and scoring a third-place finish in the other to give him a seventeen point lead in the championship table.

 Across the rest of the season, Foster accrued another three wins and nine podium finishes - dominating at Silverstone – to finish the year third in the championship, remaining in the title hunt until the season finale weekend at Brands Hatch.